EBISPOT/diachron_OLS/README.md

 * -a "http://\<yourApacheHost\>:\<yourHostPort\>/\<ArchiveService\>" //the archive service
 * -c 2  // the number of versions to be archived
 * -r "2.37|2.38" //the versions wanted seperated with a pipe "|"
-* -o "<folder path>" //path to a folder where the ontologies and the diachronized formats will be stored
+* -o "\<folder path\>" //path to a folder where the ontologies and the diachronized formats will be stored
-* -k "870f31f0-237d-42ed-bf72-6f3b53ceec54" // your Bioportal key
+* -k "BioportalKey" // your Bioportal key

 ### Troubleshooting